 • More than 700 people have died at the Grand Canyon National Park.
 On average, 12 people die here every year from various causes.

-• Of the 18 deaths already recorded this year, two were from falling over the rim.
+• Of the 18 deaths already recorded at the Grand Canyon a couple years ago, two were from falling over the rim.
 (Not surprisingly, most were men.
 Several were hopping from one rock to another or posing for pictures, including a 38-year-old father pretending to fall to scare his child, who then really fell to his death.
 Now that’s a lesson his kid won’t forget.)

 There have been more than 250 deaths in Yellowstone National Park.
 Tourists have been killed in hot springs (ouch!), and by bears and bison.
 Avalanches, exposure, and forest fires in Yellowstone have killed tourists.